slackapi/bolt-python/.github/ISSUE_TEMPLATE/01_question.md

 ## Requirements (place an `x` in each of the `[ ]`)

+(For general questions/issues about Slack API platfor or its server-side, could you submit questions at https://my.slack.com/help/requests/new instead. :bow:)

+* [ ] This is a question specific to this SDK project.
 * [ ] I've read and understood the [Contributing guidelines](https://github.com/slackapi/bolt-python/blob/main/.github/contributing.md) and have done my best effort to follow them.
 * [ ] I've read and agree to the [Code of Conduct](https://slackhq.github.io/code-of-conduct).
 * [ ] I've searched for any related issues and avoided creating a duplicate issue [here](https://github.com/slackapi/bolt-python/issues).